adamwong246/testeranto/src/README.md

 ## metafile

 The metafile is extra data emitted by the bundling process.
 Through it, the src files of a test can be ascertained.
-There is 1 metafile for each of the runtimes
+There is 1 metafile for each of the runtimes.
+Each is emitted into testeranto/metafiles/runtime/:project.json

 ## features reporter